 TGbe editor: Please modify the following paragraph in TGbe D2.2 (prerelease-0401), P486L43:

 An example of a frame exchange sequence that starts with the MU-RTS Trigger frame between an AP affiliated with an AP MLD and a STA affiliated with a non-AP MLD that is in the EMLSR mode is shown in Figure 35-22 (An example of a frame exchange sequence between an AP affiliated with an AP MLD and a STA affiliated with a non-AP MLD that is in the EMLSR mode).
-An example of a frame exchange sequence that starts with the BSRP Trigger frame between an AP (AP 1) affiliated with an AP MLD and n STAs affiliated with n different non-AP MLDs that are in the EMLSR mode is shown in Figure 35-23 (An example of a frame exchange sequence between an AP (AP 1) affiliated with an AP MLD and n STAs affiliated with n different non-AP MLDs that are in the EMLSR mode).
+An example of a frame exchange sequence that starts with the BSRP Trigger frame between an AP (AP 1) affiliated with an AP MLD and n (#11615) different STAs affiliated with n different non-AP MLDs that are in the EMLSR mode is shown in Figure 35-23 (An example of a frame exchange sequence between an AP (AP 1) affiliated with an AP MLD and n STAs affiliated with n different non-AP MLDs that are in the EMLSR mode).

 TGbe editor: Please modify the following paragraph in TGbe D2.2 (prerelease-0401), P487L25:

 An example of an EHT non-TB sounding sequence with a single beamformee in the EMLSR operation is shown in Figure 35-24 (An example of EHT non-TB sounding in the EMLSR operation).
 An example of an EHT TB sounding sequence with a beamformee operating in the EMLSR mode (beamformee 1) and the other beamformees (beaformees 2, …, n) not operating in the EMLSR mode is shown in Figure 35-25 (An example of EHT TB sounding in the EMLSR operation (beamformee 1 is in the EMLSR mode, the other beamformees are not in the EMLSR mode)).
-An example of an EHT TB sounding sequence with beamformees operating in the EMLSR mode is shown in Figure 35-26 (An example of EHT TB sounding in the EMLSR operation (BSRP is used as the initial Control frame)).
+An example of an EHT TB sounding sequence with (#10361)one or more beamformees operating in the EMLSR mode is shown in Figure 35-26 (An example of EHT TB sounding in the EMLSR operation (BSRP is used as the initial Control frame)).

 TGbe editor: Please modify the following paragraph in TGbe D2.2 (prerelease-0401),P486 to P488:

-Figure 35-22—An example of a frame exchange sequence between an AP affiliated with an AP MLD and a STA affiliated with a non-AP MLD that is in the EMLSR mode
+Figure 35-22—An example of a frame exchange sequence (#10926)starting with the MU-RTS Trigger frame as the initial Control frame between an AP affiliated with an AP MLD and a STA affiliated with a non-AP MLD that is in the EMLSR mode

-Figure 35-23—An example of a frame exchange sequence between an AP (AP 1) affiliated with an AP MLD and n STAs affiliated with n different non-AP MLDs that are in the EMLSR mode
+Figure 35-23—An example of a frame exchange sequence (#10926)starting with the BSRP Trigger frame as the initial Control frame between an AP (AP 1) affiliated with an AP MLD and n (#11615)different STAs affiliated with n different non-AP MLDs that are in the EMLSR mode

-Figure 35-24—An example of EHT non-TB sounding in the EMLSR operation
+Figure 35-24—An example of EHT non-TB sounding in the EMLSR operation (#10926) (the sounding sequence starts with the MU-RTS Trigger frame as the initial Control frame)

+(#10928)NOTE — In the example shown in Figure 35-25, the MU-RTS might also address any of the beamformees 2, ..., n in which case they respond with CTS.

-Figure 35-25—An example of EHT TB sounding in the EMLSR operation (beamformee 1 is in the EMLSR mode, the other beamformees are not in the EMLSR mode)
+Figure 35-25—An example of EHT TB sounding in the EMLSR operation (beamformee 1 is in the EMLSR mode, the other beamformees are not in the EMLSR mode (#10926)and the sounding sequence starts with the MU-RTS Trigger frame as the initial Control frame)

-Figure 35-26—An example of EHT TB sounding in the EMLSR operation (BSRP is used as the initial Control frame)
+Figure 35-26—An example of EHT TB sounding in the EMLSR operation ((#10926)the BSRP Trigger frame is used as the initial Control frame)